 How Agents Find Their Own Tools: Agentic Resource Discovery

 TLDR: How do agents find capabilities of web sites?
 Agentic Resource Discovery (ARD) is a draft spec that lets any domain advertise its AI tools the same way websites advertise themselves to search engines.
-I built a small demo that discovers a site’s tools four different ways and then actually calls one.
+I built a small demo that provides a site’s tools four different ways.
 You can play with it at adr-demo.4004.fyi.

 The problem

 More and more websites are offering capabilities.
 Very often that are MCPs server going with that.
 But how do agents know about it?
-If you don’t have out of band communication with the LLM provider, I think there is no way.
+If you don’t have out of band communication with the LLM provider, there is no way.
 I by myself waiting for a solution.
-I have a user case where I want to provide more information in a structure way to agents and I can’t do that on the website, in html for reason.
+I have a use case where I want to provide more information in a structure way to agents and I can’t do that on the website, there is no way to advertise more functionality.
 There are discussions out there on how to do that, like llm.txt or such.
 So far no clear winner.

 That’s the question Agentic Resource Discovery tries to answer.
-It’s a draft spec — v0.9, written by people from Google, Microsoft, and Hugging Face — and it describes how a domain can publish a catalog of its agentic resources (MCP servers, A2A agents, skills, APIs) so an agent can find them instead of being told about them up front.
+It’s a draft spec (v0.9, written by people from Google, Microsoft, and Hugging Face) that describes how a domain can publish a catalog of its agentic resources (MCP servers, A2A agents, skills, APIs) so an agent can find them instead of being told about them up front.

 Announcement from Google, Microsoft.
 Spec is available at agenticresourcediscovery.org.

-I wanted to see if it actually holds together end to end.
+I wanted to see how this works end to end.
 So I built a demo.
 It’s live at adr-demo.4004.fyi.

 A small example